Storyblok Spearheading Sustainability

 Compound that with the fact that every website you visit, every server you access, and every email you send has an invisible carbon price.
 (And yes, attachments in your emails increase this carbon price.)

-When we first heard about the crazy carbon emissions and the internet, we had to do a little bit of a deep dive into ourselves and find out what Stoyblok’s carbon footprint looks like, and we were over the moon with the results we found:
+When we first heard about the crazy carbon emissions and the internet, we had to do a little bit of a deep dive into ourselves and find out what Stoyblok’s carbon footprint looks like.
+We were over the moon with the results we found about our website Storyblok.com. *

-Only 0.15g of CO2 is produced every time someone visits Storyblok.com (Average 1.76g)
+Only 0.21g of CO2 is produced every time someone visits Storyblok.com (Average 1.76g)

-Storyblok.com emits the same amount of carbon that 1 tree absorbs in a year.
+Storyblok.com emits the same amount of carbon per month that 2 trees absorb in a year.

-Storyblok.com consumes 42kWh (kilowatt-hour) of energy per year - enough electricity to drive an electric car 269 kilometers.
+Storyblok.com consumes 58kWh (kilowatt-hour) of energy per year - enough electricity to drive an electric car 373 kilometers.

-Storyblok.com was built with sustainable energy.
+Storyblok.com is running on sustainable energy.
 (We knew that one though!)

-Storyblok.com is cleaner than 88% of all the webpages tested.
+Storyblok.com is cleaner than 85% of all the web pages tested.

 When it comes to headless CMS, Storyblok is paving the way for a cleaner, environmentally-friendly internet, and that is a guarantee to everyone we work with.
-There are a lot of small steps that project managers can look into as well to help reduce the carbon footprint they create such as:
+However, there are many more elements that come into play when designing a website.
+Therefore, we are suggesting a few small steps that project managers can look into as well to help reduce the carbon footprint they create such as:

 Improving your SEO: When you optimize a website for search engine rankings, you’re helping people find what they’re looking for quickly and easily.
-When SEO is successful, it results in people spending less time browsing the web looking for information, and visiting less pages that don’t meet their needs.
+When SEO is successful, it results in people spending less time browsing the web looking for information and visiting fewer pages that don’t meet their needs.

 User Experience: A good user experience makes using the web easier and more enjoyable for everyone, and once again reduces the amount of energy wasted navigating to pages that don’t serve the correct purpose.